 Reaction injection molding and plastic injection molding have almost the same name, so even experienced engineers and designers might think they are the same.
 But “reaction” signals a big difference.

-Unlike plastic injection molding, RIM molding techniques utilize low-viscosity liquid polymers in thermoset – not thermoplastic – processes.
-Through a variety of chemical reactions, these polymers expand, thicken and harden only after they’re injected into the heated mold, accommodating much more intricate designs than ordinary plastic injection molding.
+Unlike plastic injection molding, RIM molding techniques utilize low-viscosity liquid polymers in thermoset – not thermoplastic or thermoforming – processes.
+Through a variety of chemical reactions, these polymers expand, thicken, and harden only after they’re injected into the heated mold, accommodating much more intricate designs than ordinary plastic injection molding.

 Since these liquid polymers require less pressure (~100 psi) and lower temperatures (~90°) than typical ingredients, they can be injected into cost-efficient aluminum molds, lowering tooling costs.
-The molds are moderately heated (~190°), but the resulting exothermic reaction quickly brings the materials to (~325°) and promptly cures the part inside the mold.
+The molds are then moderately heated (~190°), but the resulting exothermic reaction quickly brings the materials to (~325°) and promptly cures the part inside the mold.

-The RIM Manufacturing process begins with polymer liquids (polyol and isocyanate) stored in large storage tanks and dispensed by large, high-pressure industrial pumps.
+The RIM molding process begins with polymer liquids (polyol and isocyanate) stored in large storage tanks and dispensed by large, high-pressure industrial pumps.
 The polymers are recirculated from the storage tanks to a multi-stream mix-head on the machined aluminum mold and back to the storage tanks in a continuous loop.

-Reaction Injection Molding not only offers significant advantages over injection molding, but also vacuum-forming, pressure-forming and cast molding.
+Reaction Injection Molding not only offers significant advantages over injection molding, but also vacuum-forming, pressure-forming, and cast molding.

-The admittedly longer production time of reaction injection molding is more than offset by its benefits to design, flexibility and cost-efficiency, not to mention the wide ranges of part size, design uniqueness, and overall superiority.
+The admittedly longer production time of reaction injection molding is more than offset by its benefits to design, flexibility, and cost-efficiency, not to mention the wide ranges of part size, design uniqueness, and overall superiority.